 Nate Poss joined the UTEP staff in March 1997 as director of football operations.
 Now the assistant athletic director for football operations, Poss’ duties are wide-range, most importantly helping head coach Sean Kugler in the day-to-day operations of Miner football.

-Poss is responsible for organizing and implementing team travel, arranges and coordinates UTEP's preseason camp both in El Paso and Alpine, Texas, and is responsible for the Miner football players' summer job placement around El Paso.
+Poss is responsible for organizing and implementing team travel, arranges and coordinates UTEP’s preseason camp both in El Paso and Ruidoso, N.M., and is responsible for the Miner football players’ summer job placement around El Paso.

-He also helps arrange community service appearances for Miner players and coaches, particularly with local schools and the Children's Hospital.
-The football team has annually ranked among UTEP's top sports programs in community service hours.
+He also helps arrange community service appearances for Miner players and coaches, particularly with local school, the Child Crisis Center and the Boys and Girls Club.
+The football team has annually ranked among UTEP’s top sports programs in community service hours.

 A West Texas native, Poss helps the coaching staff in other areas, including overseeing the training table, compliance and recruiting weekends and assisting with academics.
 He works hand-in-hand with on-campus entities to coordinate players’ scholarship checks and campus finances.
 He is also in charge of all logistics for the Miners Across Texas summer camps.

 Poss graduated from Big Spring High School in Big Spring, Texas, where he was named to the school’s “Team of the Century” for football.
 His performance as a wide receiver and defensive back gained him a scholarship to Rice.
 At Rice, Poss played defensive back for coordinator Charlie Bailey, former head coach of the Miners.
 Poss earned four letters (1973-76) and was in the starting lineup two years (1975-76) for the Owls.